All Episodes

 Kid you not.

-There's been no end of commentary about him in all quarters, musing over his charisma and the prospect he offers of being the first black president in the country.
+Since making his announcement, there's been no end of commentary about him in all quarters, musing over his charisma and the prospect he offers of being the first black president in the country.

 But it's clear that Obama also is running for an equally important unelected office in the province of the popular imagination, the magic Negro.

-The magic Negro is a figure of postmodern folk culture, coined by a snarky 20th-century sociologist to explain a cultural figure who emerged in the wake of Brown versus Board of Education.
+The magic Negro is a figure of postmodern folk culture, coined by a snarky 20th century sociologist to explain a cultural figure who emerged in the wake of Brown versus Board of Education.

 He has no past.

-He simply appears one day to help the white protagonist.
+He simply appears one day to help the white protagonist reach the description on Wikipedia of the Magic Negro.

 Al Sharpton's real.

-Snoop Dogg is real, but Barack Obama is not real.
+But Barack Obama is not real.

 He's just there to assuage white guilt.

-Now, before you reject this, Shelby Steele has written a great book about the whole concept of white guilt and how it uh is allowing our society to become more and more passive about any number of transgressions that the country has made uh from its inception.
+Now, before you reject this, Shelby Steele has written a great book about the whole concept of white guilt and how it is allowing our society to become more and more passive about any number of transgressions that the country has made from its inception.

-Obama is there to help out of the sheer goodness of a heart we need not know or understand.
+Like a comic book superhero, Obama is there to help out of the sheer goodness of a heart we need not know or understand.

 For as with all magic Negroes, the less real he becomes and seems, the more desirable he gets.